FazpyDev/ProjGen/README.md

 ## Extending with Custom Templates

-One of the core features of `Flask_createApp` is its extensibility.
+One of the core features of `ProjGen` is its extensibility.
 You can add your own templates and associated configuration options.

 ### 1. Add Your Template Files

-1. Navigate to the `app/templates/` directory within the `Flask_createApp` source code.
+1. Navigate to the `app/templates/` directory within the `ProjGen` source code.
 2. Create a new directory for your template group (e.g., `MyTemplates`).
 3. Inside your new group directory, create another directory for your specific template (e.g., `MyAwesomeApp`).
 4. Place all the files and folders for your project boilerplate inside the `MyAwesomeApp` directory.